 But the smell of the nearby river keeps Gabe from closing his eyes.
 He hears the crash of the rapids billowing clean, crisp water into the winds that fill his lungs.
 I can smell the fish, he thinks to himself.
 I can smell those guys out there.
 Let’s get this wood unloaded, split, stacked, and ready for delivery; I know I’ll catch a fish today!

 He grabs his creel, throws in a couple of ice-cold sodas, snaps it closed, grabs his tacklebox, and heads for the three-wheelers with his friend.
 Amped by the rush of sugar and caffeine from multiple Mountain Dews, they strap gear onto the ATVs with bungee cords.
 Gabe reminds himself to check fuel levels and lights.
 A robin whizzes by, catching them both off guard, and lands softly on a power pole next to the barn.
 A zap later, the unlucky bird goes from standing upright to hanging on by a foot to falling to the ground dead.
 The smell of burnt feathers drifts to them from across the yard.
 They look at each other, shrug with a tilted head, and Gabe’s friend says, “You ready to go fishing?”

 Not much they can do about the poor bird, so with a shrug, Gabe says, “Oh yeah, let’s go!”

 His rod is busted into numerous pieces, and the contents of his creel and tackle box are scattered about in the grass.
-The handlebars of the three-wheeler are bent forward, disfigured by the impact with Gabe’s knees and thighs when he was launched into the air; the front tire is flat, and the front fork badly bent.
+The handlebars of the three-wheeler are bent forward, disfigured by the impact with Gabe’s knees and thighs when he was launched into the air; the front tire is flat, and the front fork is badly bent.

-“That’s the smell of the best lunch I’ve ever had,” Gabe says, as they head back to the barn and talk about the places they’ll fish tomorrow.
+“That’s the smell of the best lunch I’ve ever had,” Gabe says as they head back to the barn and talk about the places they’ll fish tomorrow.